embedded-iota/iota-iot-network-protocol/README.md

 #### Node Group Member Registration

-###### Add a WorkerNode to an existing Node Group
+###### Add a Worker Node to an existing Node Group

-If a new WorkerNode gets added to an existing Node Group, it MUST request a list of all existing Seed Nodes by a Gateway.
+If a new Worker Node gets added to an existing Node Group, it MUST request a list of all existing Seed Nodes by a IOTA Gateway.
 It MUST communicate to this given Seed Nodes and MUST gives them all necessary information to operate within the Node Group.
-At least one Seed Node MUST response with all necassary information for the new added Node Group WorkerNode.
+At least one Seed Node MUST response with all necassary information for the new added Node Group Worker Node.
-At least one Seed Node MUST also response with a list of all existing WorkerNode of the Node Group.
+At least one Seed Node MUST also response with a list of all existing Worker Node of the Node Group.

 ###### Creation of a new Node Group

-A new Node Group MUST be added to a Gateway.
+A new Node Group MUST be added to a IOTA Gateway.
 A new Node Group MUST NOT be created by a Node itself.
 The first Member of a new created Node Group MUST be a Seed Node.
-The Member of the created Node Group MUST request a Gateway for initial configuration.
+The Member of the created Node Group MUST request a IOTA Gateway for initial configuration.

 ###### Add a new Seed Node

-Like the creation of a new Node Group, a Seed Node MUST be added to a Node Group through a Gateway.
+Like the creation of a new Node Group, a Seed Node MUST be added to a Node Group through an IOTA Gateway.
-After adding a new Seed Node to a Gateway, the new added Seed Node MUST get the initial configuration by a Gatway.
+After adding a new Seed Node to a IOTA Gateway, the new added Seed Node MUST get the initial configuration by a IOTA Gateway.
 It MUST also register itself to all of its Node Group Neighbor Seed Nodes.
 It MUST provide all necessary information to operate within the Node Group.
 The already active Seed Nodes MUST receiving the request of the new Seed Node.
-They MUST request a Gatway for the new Node Group NodeSeed list.
+They MUST request a IOTA Gateway for the new Node Group NodeSeed list.
 They MUST check if the new Seed Node is in this list.
 If the list does not contain the new Seed Node, they MUST retry requesting the seed list.
 They SHOULD do it x times.
 They SHOULD do it with a timeout.